Deijin27/wren-xsequence/docs.md

 ### construct new(value)

-Create a new Text node with the given string content
+Create a new XText node with the given string content

 ### static parse(text)